 Moderately Exudating Wounds

 Open the sterile dressing package and remove dressing and patch strips using aseptic technique.
 DO NOT use if package has been torn or the sterile seal has been compromised.
 Gently peel back the center strip on the back of the dressing, exposing the pull tabs and adhesive.
 Center and apply the dressing over the closed wound or incision ensuring that the adhesive will not contact or cover the surgical closure.
 Orient the dressing on the patient to eliminate sharp bends/kinks in the tubing.
 Remove the remaining bottom adhesive covers by grasping the bottom tabs and gently pulling.
 Firmly press around the dressing to ensure a good seal where the adhesive contacts the skin.
 Remove top stabilization layers.
 Remove the 45ml Canister from the sterile package.
 DO NOT use if package has been torn or the sterile seal has been compromised.
 Connect the dressing tubing to the canister tubing by twisting the connectors until they lock.
 Insert the canister into the 3M™ Prevena™ Incision Management System Therapy Unit, and slide inward until canister clicks.
 Canister is fully inserted when the side tabs are flush with the body of the therapy unit.
 Therapy can now begin.
-To begin therapy, press and hold the ON/OFF button for two seconds; an audible beep will confirm that the therapy is on.
+To begin therapy, press and hold the ON/OFF button for 2 seconds; an audible beep will confirm that the therapy is on.
 A green LED on the front of the unit indicates that therapy is on.
 With therapy on, assess dressing to ensure integrity of seal.
 The dressing should have a wrinkled appearance and the foam bolster should be compressed.
 The Pressure Indicator on the dressing should be in the collapsed position.
 Place the therapy unit into the Carrying Case.
 Make sure that the display is visible through the opening in the Carrying Case when the front flap is lifted.

 Prevena Plus™ 125 Therapy Unit